 Bank Holidays Act was passed in Britain and Ireland in 1871.
 Four years later, it spread to New South Wales, but was set on the first of August, not the first Monday.
 The date of the New South Wales Bank Holiday was moved to the first Monday in 1912.
 This state of affairs persists to this day.

 The best weekends are the ones you spend the way you like.
-Do something you love or go to some event, taking advantage of the fact that there are fewer cars on the roads, because many bank employees stay at home.
-If you have friends from banks who also have a day off on this day, invite them home and enjoy your free time together.
-You can arrange a fun party or, conversely, organize a calm measured leisure.
+Do something you love or go to some event, taking advantage of the fact there are fewer cars on the roads, because many bank employees stay at home.
+If you have friends from banks who also have a day off on this day, invite them to your home and enjoy your free time together.
+You can arrange a fun party or, conversely, organize a calm get-together.